 I wrote a few weeks back about my intention to join a local community choir.
-This a group of jovial individuals I’d watched perform on Garforth Main Street during festivities for the Tour de Yorkshire.
+This a group of engaging individuals I’d watched perform on Garforth Main Street during festivities for the Tour de Yorkshire.
 My own particular presence in the vicinity to undertake a voluntary collection for Marie Curie Cancer Support.

 Watching the glee this group of 20-30 amateur warblers experienced from their uplifting pastime, manifesting aspirations for me to tap into some of that joy.

 Subsequently, two weeks ago I attended the ensembles practise night at Garforth Academy; an undertaking I’d have been apprehensive to countenance six months ago.
 Undergoing a heart attack in January may’ve diminished (hopefully temporarily) my physical fitness.
-However, on the flip side it was a catalyst to removal many inhibitions which’d, previous to the life threatening event, hung like a millstone around my neck.
+However, on the flip side it was a catalyst to remove many inhibitions which’d, previous to the life threatening event, hung like a millstone around my neck.

 After all, if I’d have taken the wrong decision in the early hours of 11th January 2019 I might now be singing with the choir invisible, not the Garforth Community Choir.
 If that scare doesn’t motivate me to live more fearlessly then I don’t know what would.

 Thus far I’ve taken part in two practise sessions with the choir.
-With being new to the group they’re not without challenges; such as remembering words, breathing properly through the musical refrain and learning the song arrangements.
+With being new to the group they’re not without challenges; such as remembering words, breathing properly throughout the musical refrain and learning the song arrangements.
 However, they’re hurdles I’m confident I can overcome sooner rather than later.

 Another fly in the ointment is I need to counter my penchant for every now and then switching key mid-song.
 Again, though, it’s a mountain that with the right discipline and guidance I shouldn’t find insurmountable.